-Another feature unique to American travelers?
+Another feature that is unique to American travelers?
 They also have to enter information about which state they reside in, as well as the cost of their trip.
 For semi-nomadic domestic travelers, answering a question about residency might be easier said than done.

-The AMEX travel insurance will cover trip cancellation, interruption, and delays, travel medical, lost luggage, and provides worldwide travel assistance services.
-You have the option to buy multiple levels of coverage, including Basic, Silver, Gold, and platinum, with each providing an increasing amount of coverage for each benefit.
+The AMEX travel insurance will cover trip cancellation, interruption and delays, travel medical, lost luggage, and provides worldwide travel assistance services.
+You have the option to buy multiple levels of coverage, including Basic, Silver, Gold, and Platinum, with each providing an increasing amount of coverage for each benefit.

 The Basic package is all about affordable peace of mind.
 It includes moderate coverage for trip interruption, trip cancellation, and global baggage protection.
 Coverage for medical expenses is more generous, and medical evacuation is included too.
 Costs start at less than $100, making it the perfect choice for frugal adventurers.

-Costs of the Silver package are about double that of the Basic package.
+The costs of the Silver package are about double that of the Basic package.
 But for the price, you get a lot more bang for your buck.
 The coverage levels in every category are significantly higher.
 For instance, while the Basic package offers up to $1,000 for Trip Interruption coverage, the Silver package offers up to 100% of the trip cost.
 Medical coverage is up to 5 times as comprehensive as what’s offered in the Basic package.
 There’s also extra coverage for a Global Trip delay.
 Given that rates for the Silver package can still be less than $100, this is an extremely high-value package.

 The Gold package really shines with Trip Interruption and Global Baggage Protection.
 This is an excellent choice for anyone who feels comfortable with the amount of medical coverage offered at the Silver level but wants to have extra protection for their trip-of-a-lifetime investment.
-If you’re heading on safari with awesome new travel gear, this is the package for you.
+If you’re heading on a safari with awesome new travel gear, this is the package for you.